xaur/decred-news/journal/_template.md

 Nodes: {node counts, version distribution}

-{any interesting events in the network}
+{any interesting analysis or events in the network}

 ## Mining

 ## Integrations

-{new items of infrastructure or news from existing ones}
+{new items of infrastructure or updates from existing}

 Exchange integrations: